Khalsa Fauj: Post-Banda

-After the death of Banda, the Khalsa Fauj divided into various jathas (armed group or band of Sikhs).
+After the death of Banda Singh Bahadur, the Khalsa Fauj divided into various jathas (armed group or band of Sikhs).
 Since the Sikh community had dispersed to the jungles, deserts, and mountains to avoid state persecution, the focus of the Khalsa Fauj turned to plunder for the time being.
 There was no clear leader during this period.
 Small groups of bands of Sikh horsemen still carried out guerilla ambushes on the enemy when the opportunity arose.
-The period between the death of Banda and the hegemony of the Sikh Confederacy is one of the darkest annals in Sikh history, with the Khalsa Fauj fighting for the very survival of the Sikh community faced with certain elimination by genocide perpetrated by emperor Farrukhsiyar.
+The period between the death of Banda Singh Bahadur and the hegemony of the Sikh Confederacy is one of the darkest annals in Sikh history, with the Khalsa Fauj fighting for the very survival of the Sikh community faced with certain elimination by genocide perpetrated by Emperor Farrukhsiyar.
 By the 1720s, the rebellion of the Sikhs had been extinguished.
-During this time, Abdus Saman Khan, a Turani official and commander of the Mughal military stationed in Punjab, had a very harsh policy against the Sikhs.
+During this time, Abdus Samad Khan, a Turani official and commander of the Mughal military stationed in Punjab, had a very harsh policy against the Sikhs.
 Any Sikh which was found was given the choice of conversion to Islam or death.
 When Zakaria Khan, son of Abdus Saman Khan, became the subahdar (governor) of Lahore subah (province) in 1726, he wanted the Sikhs to join the Mughal cause against the Afghan invaders or at the very least remain neutral but things did not work out that way.

 Army details

 Tactics

 Significance was heavily placed on cavalry and hand-to-hand combat on horseback.
-The Khalsa Fauj used guerilla warfare tactics.
+The Khalsa Fauj used guerrilla warfare tactics.

 Equipment

-Horses for the army were sourced from small zamindars (landowners) located between the Ravi and Beas rivers.
-Some warriors possessed matchlock guns whilst others still used bows-and-arrows.
+Horses for the army were sourced from small zamindars (feudal lords) located between the Ravi and Beas rivers.
+Some warriors possessed matchlock guns whilst others still used bows and arrows.